GallowayLabMIT/protocols/docs/protocols/tc/platE_MEF_reprogramming.rst

 1. Change N3 media every 2 days (can do 3 days if after ~8 days and weekend but 2 is ideal) until done (usually 14 dpi).

 .. note::
-    After 8 dpi, it is recommended to dissociate with DNase/papain instead of trypsin
+    After 8 dpi, it is recommended to dissociate with  (`DNAse/Papain <MNdissociate>`) instead of trypsin